 NOTE: This system only applies for those students who are: repeating the course; have an official 'dispensa' signed by the dean of the corresponding faculty; or are on an international exchange program, therefore automatically having a 'dispensa'.
-IT IS THE STUDENT'S RESPONSIBILITY TO BE INFORMED REGARDING COURSE REQUIREMENTS, DEADLINES AND EXAM DATES, AS WELL AS TO CONTACT HIS/HER TEACHER.
+IT IS THE STUDENT'S RESPONSIBILITY TO BE INFORMED REGARDING COURSE REQUIREMENTS, DEADLINES AND EXAM DATES, AS WELL AS TO CONTACT HIS/HER

+TEACHER.
 STUDENTS MUST CONTACT THEIR TEACHER WITHIN TWO WEEKS FROM THE BEGINNING OF THE TERM.

-ORDINARY EXAM PERIOD: Dec-Jan (1st SEMESTER) - May (2nd SEMESTER)

-BLOCK 1: WRITTEN EXAM - 50%

--The student will be required to sit one written exam based on the contents covered throughout the course.
+ORDINARY EXAM PERIOD: Dec-Jan (1st SEMESTER) - May (2nd SEMESTER) BLOCK 1: WRITTEN EXAM - 50% -The student will be required to sit one written exam based on the contents covered throughout the course.
 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 1 to calculate an overall grade average with BLOCKS 2 and 3.
 STUDENTS MUST PASS THE FINAL EXAM IN ORDER TO PASS THE SUBJECT.

-BLOCK 2: ORAL ASSESSMENT-30%

-- -The student will be required to carry out ORAL tasks as stipulated by the teacher. - -The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless indicated otherwise by the teacher.
+BLOCK 2: ORAL ASSESSMENT- 30% -The student will be required to carry out ORAL tasks as stipulated by the teacher. -The ORAL ASSESSMENT will take place on or before the officially published extraordinary exam date, unless indicated otherwise by the teacher.
 NOTE: Students must obtain an overall PASS (5/10) in BLOCK 2 to calculate an overall grade average with BLOCKS 1 and 3.
 STUDENTS MUST PASS THIS BLOCK IN ORDER TO PASS THE SUBJECT.

-- -Completion of evaluated pieces of work, as stipulated by the teacher. - -Completion of regular homework assignments (to be handed in through the Aula Virtual or by email). - -Completion of and participation in any online tasks. - -Attendance to tutorials when required.
+BLOCK 3: INDEPENDENT STUDY-WORK ASSESSMENT - 20% -Completion of evaluated pieces of work, as stipulated by the teacher. -Completion of regular homework assignments (to be handed in through the Aula Virtual or by email). -Completion of and participation in any online tasks. -Attendance to tutorials when required.
 NOTE: All tasks and assignments must be handed in BY OR BEFORE THE LAST DAY OF CLASS ACCORDING TO THE OFFICIAL COURSE CALENDAR OR AS STIPULATED BY YOUR TEACHER.
 If tasks and assignments are not handed in by or before this date, the mark for aforementioned tasks and assignments will be 'zero' (0).
 They will NOT be marked within the ordinary exam period if handed in after this deadline.

-EXTRAORDINARY EXAM PERIOD: June -July (1st and 2nd SEMESTERS)

-NOTE:

-- 1. Within one academic period, all passed marks from the different BLOCKS will be transferred from the ordinary to the extraordinary exam period. - 2.
-Within one academic period, only those BLOCKS which have been failed in the ordinary exam period may be repeated in the extraordinary exam period. - 3.No grades will be transferred from one academic year to the following academic year.
+EXTRAORDINARY EXAM PERIOD: June -July (1st and 2nd SEMESTERS) NOTE: 1.
+Within one academic period, all passed marks from the different BLOCKS will be transferred from the ordinary to the extraordinary exam period.
+2 Within and goodamic paried, only those PLOCKS which have been failed in the ordinary even paried may be

+- 2. Within one academic period, only those BLOCKS which have been failed in the ordinary exam period may be repeated in the extraordinary exam period. - 3.No grades will be transferred from one academic year to the following academic year.